1dv032/exercise-docker-nodejs-dev/README.md

 #### Docker commands

-Your Dockerfile should be written so you could use commands like this to build and run the container.
+Your Dockerfile should be written so you could use commands like this (could vary depending on your setup) to build and run the container.

 ```